jblindsay/whitebox-tools/readme.txt

 Version 0.6.0 (DD-MM-2018)
 - Added the ability to read Shapefile attribute data (.dbf files).
+- Added support to read LZW compressed GeoTIFFs, at least for simple single-band files.
+The decoder can also handle the use of a horizontal predictor (TIFF Tag 317).
 - The following tools have been added in this release:
     AttributeHistogram
     AttributeScattergram